InfinityRift/vg-match-analysis/README.md

 [the API Challenge](https://developer.vainglorygame.com/rules),
 or it may not.
 Let's see how far I get by the deadline...

+## Plans

 My plans for what to add next are [listed here](plans.md).

+## Dislcaimer

+This repository does not evidence good coding style.
+It was done as a sprint in about a week.
+Some of it is ugly and could be done a lot more robustly, readably, and maintainably if I had chosen to give it more time.
+I didn't.